vanvalenlab/deepcell-tf/README.rst

     # NV_GPU refers to the specific GPU to run DeepCell on, and is not required

-    # Mounting the codebase, scripts and data to the container is also optional
-    # but can be handy for local development

     NV_GPU='0' nvidia-docker run -it \
     -p 8888:8888 \
     $USER/deepcell-tf:latest

 It can also be helpful to mount the local copy of the repository and the scripts to speed up local development.
+However, if you are going to mount a local version of the repository, you must first run the docker image without the local repository mounted so that the c extensions can be compiled and then copied over to your local version.

 .. code-block:: bash

+    # First run the docker image without mounting externally
     NV_GPU='0' nvidia-docker run -it \
     -p 8888:8888 \
+    $USER/deepcell-tf:latest

+    # Use ctrl-p, ctrl-q to exit the running docker image without shutting it down

+    # Then, get the container_id corresponding to the running image of deepcell
+    container_id=$(docker ps -q --filter ancestor="$USER/deepcell-tf")

+    # Copy the compiled c extensions into your local version of the codebase:
+    docker cp "$container_id:/usr/local/lib/python3.6/dist-packages/deepcell/utils/compute_overlap.cpython-36m-x86_64-linux-gnu.so" deepcell/utils/compute_overlap.cpython-36m-x86_64-linux-gnu.so

+    # close the running docker
+    docker kill $container_id

+    # you can now start the docker image with the code mounted for easy editing
+    NV_GPU='0' nvidia-docker run -it \
+    -p 8888:8888 \
     -v $PWD/deepcell:/usr/local/lib/python3.6/dist-packages/deepcell/ \
     -v $PWD/scripts:/notebooks \
-    -v /data:/data \
+    -v /$PWD:/data \
     $USER/deepcell-tf:latest

 How to Cite